bbc/VideoContext/README.md

 //Create the sepia effect node (from the above Monochrome effect description). var crossfadeEffect = ctx.createTransitionNode(crossfadeDescription);

 //Setup the transition.
-This will change the "mix" property of the cross-fade node from whatever it's
+This will change the "mix" property of the cross-fade node from 0.0 to 1.0.
-//current value is (0.0) to 1.0 at time=8 over a period of 2 seconds. crossfadeEffect.transition(8.0, 10.0, 1.0, "mix");
+//Transision mix value from 0.0 to 1.0 at time=8 over a period of 2 seconds to time=10. crossfadeEffect.transition(8.0, 10.0, 0.0, 1.0, "mix");

 //Set-up the processing chain.